glamrock/cryptocat/README.md

 * Paranoid users may want to install [Cryptocat Verifier](https://chrome.google.com/webstore/detail/dlafegoljmjdfmhgoeojifolidmllaie), a Chrome extension that verifies that your Cryptocat session is not serving you modified JavaScript code.

 * The code for secure deletion of idle chats after 30 minutes is not included in the Cryptocat git repository.
 On the production server at crypto.cat, it's actually a cron job that checks the modification time of chats and wipes them securely using [wipe](http://linux.die.net/man/1/wipe).
 People wanting to set up similar functionality on their server should consider writing a similar cron job.

+## About
+Cryptocat is developed by [Nadim Kobeissi](http://nadim.cc).
+It uses the [cryptico](http://code.google.com/p/cryptico/) library and the [Bitcons](http://somerandomdude.com/projects/bitcons/) iconset.
+Furthermore, Cryptocat is indebted to Paul Brodeur, David Mirza, Hasan Saleh, and Tina Salameh for their helpful suggestions and beta testing.